tolauwae/phd-thesis/src/latch/latch.typ

 === Running the Example on the #latch Architecture<subsec:overview>

-To run the above testing scenario on a remote constrained device, the test is loaded into #latch on the local unconstrained device, the #strong[tester].
+To run the above testing scenario on a remote constrained device, the test is loaded into #latch on the local unconstrained device, the #emph[tester].
-During testing, the #strong[tester] manages one ore more #strong[testees] (constrained devices) to execute tests step-by-step.
+During testing, the #emph[tester] manages one ore more #emph[testees] (constrained devices) to execute tests step-by-step.
 @fig:overview gives an overview of all steps and components involved during testing in the #latch framework.
-The left-hand side shows the tester, which runs the #latch #strong[interpreter] and #strong[test execution platform].
+The left-hand side shows the tester, which runs the #latch #emph[interpreter] and #emph[test execution platform].
-The interpreter component is responsible for interpreting the test suites, which are written in the #strong[test specification language], while the test execution platform sends each instruction in a test step-by-step to the testee device over the available communication medium.
+The interpreter component is responsible for interpreting the test suites, which are written in the #emph[test specification language], while the test execution platform sends each instruction in a test step-by-step to the testee device over the available communication medium.
 The test execution platform also parses the result, and handles all other aspects of communication with the testee device.

 #figure(image(width: 100%, "../placeholder.png"), // "figures/overview.pdf"),